Add the right pieces that would serve as building blocks to create a foundation for mixing and matching.

 Cargo pants – You may not think olive can go with many things, but it’s a pseudo-netural and can be paired with nearly any color.
 What’s nice about it is that it’s not an in-your-face color, which makes them a safe yet fun option to deviate from the typical blue jeans.
 I also think they’re a great option for moms because they’re durable and casual.

-If you want to be brave, colored pants are all the rage.
+Colored pants – If you want to be brave, colored pants are all the rage.
 Pick your color.
 Everything is fair game these days.
-Target has a bunch of different colors right now (shop
+Target has a bunch of different colors right now (shop).
+So does Old Navy (shop).

 Here are two collages of outfits with the same shirt remixed using different colored pants: